-I lost my Father to oesophageal cancer.
-He was such an amazing person, the best father I could ever wish for and it was so sad and shocking when he was diagnosed.
+I lost my father to oesophageal cancer.
+He was such an amazing person, the best father I could ever wish for, and it was so sad and shocking when he was diagnosed.
 I had never heard of his type of cancer before and I always feel to this day that if we had been more aware of oesophageal cancer or reflux disease then, for sure, earlier diagnosis would have made a huge difference and maybe saved his life.

 Early diagnosis by spreading awareness is absolutely key in saving lives from this cancer.
 So please help us carry on doing all we can to make people more aware and help us to save lives and to support every single patient who needs our help.

 Thank you."

-You can support The OPA by making a gift in your Will; one of the most effective ways to help ensure that our fight against oesophageal and gastric cancers continues our mission to save the lives of future generations.
+You can support The OPA by making a gift in your Will; one of the most effective ways to help ensure that our fight against oesophageal and gastric cancers continues and saves the lives of future generations.
+Scan the QR code below to view the legacy leaflet.